pld-linux-org/pld-new-rescue/README.md

 repositories, what builds and works today may fail to build or work tomorrow.
 But the software is more up to date.

-For reproducible results use code from the 'master' branch.
+For reproducible results use code from one of the snapshot branches (like 'th-2018').

 Goals
 -----